sakaki91/Sakaki-AC-Linux-Guide/README.md

 - [Configuration Used](#configuration-used)

 detail: the guide is only stable for Arch Linux and derivatives, I am currently exploring LMDE and it is working but it is still experimental, I will look for stability and then I will try to adapt it to Fedora with wine-staging

+Recommended Installation: [Manual](#manual), because besides being intuitive, you will most likely learn how WINEPREFIX, wine and winetricks work and the like!

 ## Dependencies and Information